cs701/MyShoppingList/README.md

 Task pending:

-- Log out Security (Asad/Sneha)
-- Deal with the register errors (Asad/Sneha)
 - Being able to change attributes (Rui/Xiran)   - Need to combine with current code we have
 - Test overall
-- Hosting on the web

 Done: